UrbanApps/UAModalPanel/README.md

 ![UAModalPanel Example Pic](http://files.urbanapps.com/images/UAModalPanel.jpg "UAModalPanel Example Pic") ![UAModalPanel Example Pic 2](http://files.urbanapps.com/images/UAModalPanel2.jpg "UAModalPanel Example Pic 2")

 `UAModalPanel` is an alternative modal panel that you can popup in your view controllers to show content that might not need an entire new screen to show.
+It has a bounce animation, content fade-in, and a fancy noisy-gradient title bar.
 It works on the iPhone and iPad, with or without rotation, and is a non-ARC project.

 Example Video
 ---------------------